-The SETTINGS screen gives you front-panel access to some instrument settings.
+The SETTINGS swipe screen gives you front-panel access to some instrument settings.
 It shows you the present settings and allows you to change, enable, or disable them quickly.

-Figure 4: Model 2460 SETTINGS swipe screen
+Figure 6: SETTINGS swipe screen

 To disable or enable a setting, select the box next to the setting so that it shows an X (disabled) or a check mark (enabled).